conectado/conectado-blog/content/sharing-io-resources.md

 * Potentially having a bug where on some code branch your function is not rescheduled to be awakened on a new event.
 * Carefully manage fairness manually.

+Furthermore, Tokio keeps track of what IO events are related to what futures. >Limiting the polling only to the futures subscribed to the IO-events that causes a wake-up.
+Normally, polling is very cheap on a future that does no work and if it does work it makes sense to poll it anyway.
+But it's a cost to keep in mind.

 With this in mind, let's move on to discuss the trade-offs.

 ## Picking a pattern

 ### Multitask vs Single task

-This isn't, neccesarily, a pick-one-or-the-other situation.
+This isn't, necessarily, a pick-one-or-the-other situation.
 You can mix and match; you can lock on a synchronous `Mutex` anywhere and race with an asynchronous one, although it doesn't expose a `poll` API, so you can't trivially use it if you're hand-rolling your own polling logic.
 You can always use a channel on a task that's polling on multiple futures or as part of a race; this way you can have more than one managing multiple futures with their own internal state and yet have them communicate.

 Even so, you need to consider the trade-offs of these concurrency patterns to pick which one to use.